Nayarambalam: Agriculture

+An Agricultural office (Krishi Bhavan) is functioning near to the Panchayath Building.

-Nayarambalam historically practiced the Pokkali cyclic paddy cultivation method.
-After the harvest, the decaying stubble of the paddy serves as food for the prawns and likewise the prawn excreta make the field fertile.
+Nayarambalam historically practiced the Pokkali cyclic paddy cultivation method.Wiki Citation After the harvest, the decaying stubble of the paddy serves as food for the prawns and likewise the prawn excreta make the field fertile.
 No pesticides or fertilizers are used in the fields, in contrast to other prevalent farming practices.

 As in other areas of Kerala, paddy fields are widely being reclaimed in Nayarambalam.
 Pokkali paddy-cum-prawn farming (cyclic farming method) was the traditional practice for farming.
 The Pokkali farming method is an eco-friendly farming practice.